vladmdgolam/emdr-native/README.md

-# EMDR iOS App
+# EMDR iOS & macOS App

-A Metal-powered EMDR (Eye Movement Desensitization and Reprocessing) therapy app for iOS, macOS, and visionOS.
+A Metal-powered EMDR (Eye Movement Desensitization and Reprocessing) therapy app for iOS and macOS.

 ## Overview